laravel-enso/forms/README.md

 - Is: optional
 - Type: string

-The Font Awesome 5 icon class, for example "book" for the "fa-book" css class.
+The Font Awesome 5 icon class, for example `"book"` for the `"fa-book"` CSS class.

 ##### routePrefix
 - Is: optional
 - Type: string

 Represents the route prefix that is used when checking permissions and building the route/path for a certain button.
-For example, for a user form's Save button, if the name of the store route is "administration.users.create", then the prefix is "administration.users" and the action is "create".
+For example, for a user form's Save button, if the name of the store route is `"administration.users.create"`, then the prefix is `"administration.users"` and the action is `"create"`.

 ##### authorize
 - Is: optional